mcmah309/rust/book/src/libs/panic/panic.md

 panic("Panic message here.");
 ```

-rust_core was designed with safety in mind.
-The only time rust_core will ever throw is if you `unwrap` incorrectly (as
+rust was designed with safety in mind.
+The only time rust will ever throw is if you `unwrap` incorrectly (as
 above), in
 this case a `Panic`'s can be thrown.
 But the good news is you can usually avoid using these
 methods.
 See [How to Never Unwrap Incorrectly] section to avoid ever using `unwrap`.